Moana, South Australia: Beach front

 The Gulf St Vincent beach front at Moana is a combination of low cliffs, sand dunes, and hard compacted sand.
 The beach at Moana is accessible by normal passenger vehicles and is one of the few beaches where cars are allowed to drive onto the beach.

 Geography

 Moana is a seaside suburb.
-It is divided into two by Pedlar Creek and the associated sand dune reserve.
+It is divided into two by Pedler Creek and the associated sand dune reserve.
 The northern part of the Moana is referred to as the "old survey Moana" and the southern housing development as the "new survey".

 There is a large deposit of red ochre near Red Ochre Cove, sometimes referred to as Serpent's Tongue.

 The Coast to Vines rail trail passes through Moana.
 There was a station at Moana on the former Marino-Willunga rail line that it follows.

 Transport

 Moana is serviced by the 741, 745, 747, 749 and 750 bus routes which terminate at the Colonnades Shopping Centre and Noarlunga Centre railway station.